jaythad13/Mathematikezettelkasten/Simplicial homology and random walks --- math-145/notes/Fixed point theorems.md

 Let $\overline{B^n}$ be the closed unit ball in $\mathbb{R}^n$.
 If $f : \overline{B^n} \to \overline{B^n}$ is continuous, then there is a fixed point $x \in \overline{B^n}$ such that $f(x) = x$.

 The disc must be closed since otherwise you could contract towards a point not included on the boundary, which would.
 To prove this in general requires a lot of machinery, typically from homology theory, or Sperner's lemma.
-However, it's actually doable in the case $n \le 2$ (with just the machinery of the [[Simplicial homology and graph theory --- math-145/notes/Continuous and differentiable winding number#_theorem _ the continuous winding number theorem|continuous winding number theorem]]).
+However, it's actually doable in the case $n \le 2$ (with just the machinery of the [[Simplicial homology and random walks --- math-145/notes/Continuous and differentiable winding number#_theorem _ the continuous winding number theorem|continuous winding number theorem]]).

 ##### _theorem:_ the Brouwer fixed point theorem on a point